vuejs/jp.vuejs.org/source/guide/components.md

 var child = parent.$.profile
 ```

-When `v-ref` is used together with `v-repeat`, the value you get will be an Array containing the child components mirroring the data Array.
+When `v-ref` is used together with `v-for`, the ref you get will be an Array or an Object containing the child components mirroring the data source.

 ## Content Distribution with Slots